 I would add further that the dokimoi are the true Christians, the wheat among the tares.
 First John 2:19 talks about, “They went out from us because they were not of us, and they went out that it might be made manifest they were not of us.”
 Trouble had driven some people out.
 And consequently the folks said, “Oh, those are the tares, this is the wheat.”

-Now he says your action has so corrupted everything, your factions and arguments and differences of opinion and sociological, theological haggling has created such a monstrosity that he says in verse 20, “Listen, when you come together therefore into one place, it is impossible for you to eat the Lord’s supper."
-Now ouk esti(?) with an infinitive in the Greek is translated “it is impossible.”
-You might think that’s the Lord’s supper, I’ve got news for you, that is not the Lord’s supper you’re eating.
-You may be drinking a cup and saying some words and you may be eating a piece of bread and saying some words, but that is not the Lord’s supper.
-It's impossible to have the Lord's supper when you have hearts like you have, can't be done.
+Now, he says, your action has so corrupted everything, your factions and arguments and differences of opinion and sociological, theological haggling has created such a monstrosity that he says in verse 20, “Listen, when you come together therefore into one place, it is impossible for you to eat the Lord’s Supper.”
+Now, ouk estin with an infinitive in the Greek is translated “it is impossible.”
+You might think that’s the Lord’s Supper; I’ve got news for you, that is not the Lord’s Supper you’re eating.
+You may be drinking a cup and saying some words and you may be eating a piece of bread and saying some words, but that is not the Lord’s Supper.